UnwishingMoon/lamp_installer/README.md

-# database_creator
+# lamp_installer
-Creates the database automatically ans prints the password after

-At the end of the script it will prompt the generated **password** for the **Database**
+Automatic LAMP installer for Debian/Ubuntu based distribution

+It will install these services:
+- Apache2
+- Mysql
+- PHP
+- PHPMyAdmin

+It will also secure Mysql ready for production

 ```
-Usage: filename dbName
+Usage: filename DBRootPassword PHPMyAdminUserPassword
 ```
 - **filename** is the name of the file to be executed
-- **dbName** is the Name of the database
+- **DBRootPassword** is the Root password of the database
+- **PHPMyAdminUserPassword** is the password for the phpmyadmin user